Service Delivery Obligations

 The discharge or transfer summary precedes or accompanies the CDCR patient when discharged.
 The discharge and transfer summary must be signed by a physician and include the following essential information:

-• Imaging studies ordered.
+- Imaging studies ordered

-• Lab tests ordered.
+- Lab tests ordered

-• Referrals for additional care.
+- Referrals for additional care

 CCHCS may request hospital providers to use a standardized discharge summary form, created by CCHCS.
 A sample discharge summary form can be found in the operations manual.
 In the event labs or other test results are pending when discharge summaries are issued, providers must provide an updated report within 24 hours of receipt for labs or test results.
-Upon request, network hospitals must grant CCHCS clinical staff access to hospital medical records systems, if feasible.
+Upon request, network hospitals shall grant CCHCS clinical employees access to hospital medical records systems, if feasible.

 *As of June 30, 2023, all Divisions of Juvenile Justice (DJJ) are closed.
 Juvenile offenders are no longer committed to the DJJ as of this date.
 Effective July 1, 2023, claims for health care services rendered to the DJJ youth should be directed to the county where the patient is located.
 Claims for services rendered on or prior to June 30, 2023, will continue to be the responsibility of California Department of Corrections and Rehabilitation (CDCR).